ATSC PSIP A/65B & SCTE 65 Protocols

 PSIPstack is BitRouter’s implementation of the ATSC A/65B PSIP (Program and System Information Protocol for Terrestrial Broadcast and Cable, Rev. B) and ANSI/SCTE 65 2002 (formerly DVS 234, Service Information Delivered Out-of-Band for Digital Cable Television) protocols.
 It provides a robust and portable solution for implementing a complex software component for both ATSC and OpenCable compliant advanced digital TV receivers.
 The implementation provides the following important benefits to consumer electronics manufacturers and silicon vendors:

-- PSIPstack uses BitRouter’s kernel abstraction layer which contains approximately thirty-five OS calls and can be ported to a new OS with minimal effort.
+- PSIPstack uses BitRouter’s kernel abstraction layer which contains 53 OS calls and can be ported to a new OS with minimal effort.
 A hardware abstraction layer is used to port to any target silicon.
 PSIPstack works with Linux and most major real-time operating systems.

-- PSIPstack is currently in version 3.x and is deployed in several commercially available TV sets.
+- PSIPstack is currently in version 4.x and is deployed in several commercially available TV sets.
 The implementation has been tested with several test suites and legal and illegal test streams in several cities in North America and deployed in over 30 million ATSC receivers.